dezem/SAK/SAK_64bit/liesmich_readme.txt

 only games supported
 keys.dat / prod.keys is required
 How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547

+*** Extracting saves:
+keys.dat / prod.keys is required
+How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547 YOur save folder from the User partition (HacDiskMount or Homebrew Tool) By HacDiskMount, look here psxtools.de/index.php/Thread/IDBLAAAAA

 *** FAT32 Format:
 If you get an error when formatting the SD card.